MENUCLOSE

 How does spending time in nature change the way we think and feel?
 And what happens when we forget that we share the world with countless other living things – even the ones we can’t see?

-Florence’s talk will be followed by a lively panel discussion exploring how nature shapes our minds and what we lose when we become disconnected from it.
+This presentation and lively panel discussion will explore how nature shapes our minds and what we lose when we become disconnected from it.
 As cities grow and digital lives expand, can we rewild not just our landscapes but also our habits, cultures, and everyday spaces?

 Joining the conversation are